Improving Video Corpus Moment Retrieval with Partial Relevance Enhancement: Related Work

 \section{Related Work}

-We first briefly introduce works related to two sub-tasks of VCMR.
-After that, we introduce recent works for VCMR in detail.
+We first provide a brief overview of works related to the two sub-tasks of VCMR, followed by a detailed introduction to recent works for VCMR.

-\textbf{Text-video retrieval} is a typical cross-modal retrieval task, that aims to retrieve pertinent videos from a corpus based on a natural language query.
+\textbf{Text-video retrieval} is a typical cross-modal retrieval task which aims to retrieve releated videos from a corpus based on a text query.
 While similar to video retrieval in the VCMR task, the distinction lies in the fact that in text-video retrieval, most of the video content is relevant to the query, whereas, in VCMR, only a small segment is relevant to the query.
 Works for text-video retrieval generally fall into two categories based on the interaction mode between the query and video, namely late fusion and early fusion.
-Late-fusion methods~\cite{song2019polysemous, dong2021dual, patrick2020support, yang2020tree, gabeur2020multi} employ separate encoders for images and videos to embed them into a shared semantic space.
-These models demonstrate high efficiency when video representations are pre-calculated and indexed offline, as only the similarity between the video and query needs to be computed during inference.
-On the other hand, early-fusion methods~\cite{chen2020fine, wang2021t2vlad, jin2021hierarchical, wu2021hanet, song2021spatial, han2021fine} adopt fine-grained cross-modal interactions through attention mechanisms~\cite{Bahdanau_attention, vaswani2017attention}, enhancing retrieval accuracy.
-However, these methods face a trade-off as their retrieval efficiency is constrained by the necessity to perform the entire online computation of query-video relevance, limiting overall efficiency.
+Late-fusion methods~\cite{song2019polysemous, dong2021dual, patrick2020support, yang2020tree, gabeur2020multi} employ separate encoders for text and video to map them into a shared semantic space.
+These models exhibit high efficiency when video representations are pre-computed and indexed offline, as only query representation and the similarity between query and videos need to be computed during inference.
+On the other hand, early-fusion methods~\cite{chen2020fine, wang2021t2vlad, jin2021hierarchical, wu2021hanet, song2021spatial, han2021fine} adopt fine-grained cross-modal interactions using attention mechanism~\cite{Bahdanau_attention, vaswani2017attention}, enhancing retrieval accuracy.
+However, these methods face a trade-off between retrieval efficiency and accuracy as the efficiency is constrained by the necessity to perform the entire online computations of query-video relevance.